lightscript/planning/docs.md

       if (!obj.hasOwnProperty(key)) continue;
       const value = obj[key];

-As noted above, cannot be used with Arrays.
+As noted above, should not be used with Arrays.

 ### `for-of`
     for elem of array: